Master of Management Studies (M.M.S.) Program

 Enrollment Requirement

-A student must complete all program requirements in fourteen consecutive months, unless a student receives advance permission for a leave of absence or is remediating a failed course with permission of the faculty member and Executive Director of The Broad Center at the Yale School of Management (TBC at SOM).
+A student must complete all program requirements in fourteen consecutive months, unless a student receives advance permission for a leave of absence or is remediating a failed course with permission of the faculty member and executive director of TBC at SOM.

 Number of Credit Units